UCLALibrary/research-tips/_posts/2010-01-01-questions.markdown

 ---
 layout: post
-title:  "Start with Driving Questions"
+title:  "Start with your Questions"
 date:   2010-01-01
 description: Before you search, start by brainstorming a list questions.
+category: questions
 tags: [example, another example, a third example]
 # image: content/music-antelope-valley.jpg
 ---

+test

 <p class="intro"><span class="dropcap">Q</span>uestions drive research.
 The most rewarding  research projects start with questions you care about and want to explore.</p>